Areson/RGBFusion390SetColor/README_EN.md

 ## Description

-RGBFusion390SetColor is a very simple tool used to change the color, mode, speed and brightness of devices compatible with [Gigabyte's RGB Fusion] To operate, RGBFusion390SetColorload and initialize the internal components of [Gigabyte's RGB Fusion] to use them as a HAL due to that [Gigabyte's RGB Fusion] is capable of handling hardware of different types and brands.
+RGBFusion390SetColor is a very simple tool used to change the color, mode, speed and brightness of devices compatible with [Gigabyte's RGB Fusion].
+To operate, RGBFusion390SetColorload and initialize the internal components of [Gigabyte's RGB Fusion] to use them as a HAL due to that [Gigabyte's RGB Fusion] is capable of handling hardware of different types and brands.
 Initialization tasks may take several seconds.
-To prevent this delay from occurring every time a change in lighting is applied, RGBFusion390SetColorstart its internal components and then wait for commands sent by command line or by a NamedPipe.
+To prevent this delay from occurring every time a change in lighting is applied, RGBFusion390SetColor starts its internal components and then waits for commands sent by the command line or by a NamedPipe.

 ## Modes of use

 This utility can be used in two different ways:

 1. Command line
 2. Sending messages to a NamedPipe.
-This mode was developed to be used with applications such as Aurora Projectothers that require sending commands quickly (up to 15 commands per second).
+This mode was developed to be used with applications such as Aurora Project and others that require sending commands quickly (up to 15 commands per second).

 ## Characteristics